For organisations taking part in the October 2023 survey, each step of the survey timeline has been outlined below.

 This is a chance to check your survey link and organisation set up.

-2022 People matter survey opens for a four-week survey window.
+2023 People matter survey opens for a three-week survey window.

 Results and benchmarking reports are released, including: